-Domestic Violence Protections in Alberta
+Alberta Domestic Violence Protections Laws (2026)

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-Canada has three legal systems that address domestic violence: criminal law (federal), family law (provincial), and domestic violence legislation (provincial).
+Three legal systems run in parallel against domestic violence in Canada: criminal law (federal), family law (provincial), and domestic violence legislation (provincial).
+They overlap on purpose — a single incident can engage all three.

-The Criminal Code covers assault, criminal harassment (stalking), uttering threats, and peace bonds (section 810).
-A new intimate partner violence provision (section 810.03) came into effect in April 2025.
+The Criminal Code covers assault, criminal harassment (stalking), uttering threats, and the s.
+810 peace bond.
+The newer intimate-partner violence provision (s.
+810.03) came into force in April 2025 and is the targeted tool for IPV cases that don't quite reach assault charges.

 When does it apply?

-Domestic violence protections apply to:
+Domestic violence protections cover:

 - Anyone experiencing violence, threats, or harassment from a family member, intimate partner, or former partner.

-- This applies regardless of whether you are married, common-law, or dating.
+- The protections run regardless of whether you're married, common-law, or dating.

 What to Do If You Are Experiencing Domestic Violence in Canada